Page Header Page Content Page Footer

 Step Four: Remove the Breast

-• The most critical step in how to carve a turkey is removing the breast.
+•The most critical step in how to carve a turkey is removing the breast.
 To ensure that the breast is juicy and each piece has meat and skin, you want to remove each half of the breast in one piece.
 Find the backbone of the turkey.

-• Place your knife against the backbone, on the inside of a breast half.
+•Place your knife against the backbone, on the inside of a breast half.
 Slice straight down to the bottom of the breast.
-Move your knife to the outside of the breast, then slice inward from the bottom of the breast until your slices meet.
+Move your knife to the outside of the breast, then slice inward from the bottom of the breast until your slices meet. •The breast should be completely cut away from the carcass.
+Repeat with the other half of the breast.
+Slice each breast vertically into medallions.

 Lastly, remove the wings by slicing through the joint, much like you did to remove the drumsticks.